1011025m/RobloxHomePatcher/README.md

 ## Technical Explanation
 Current method is simply renaming the `Mobile.rbxl` file found inside the `./ExtraContent/places` from the Roblox installation directory.
 For a detailed explanation of how this worked in the past, check [here](EXPLANATION.md).

 The script still provides the legacy method of patching `RobloxPlayerLauncher.exe` in case Roblox does something wacky in the future.

+Currently if you patch with the legacy method, Roblox will launch into in-app homepage (if the place file is not renamed), or not launch at all (if the place file is renamed).
+Please reinstall the `RobloxPlayerLauncher.exe` if you did.

 ## Support
 Join my Discord server to contact me about this project (e.g. if it breaks)